VictorDavydenko008/web-scraping-api-ts/README.md

 3. `GET /api/`
  Description:
-Retrieves all distinct product types from the database.
+Retrieves all distinct item types from the database.

- Response: Distinct product types in JSON format.
+ Response: Distinct item types in JSON format.

-4. `GET /api/all`
+4. `GET /api/items`
  Description:
-Retrieves all products from the database.

- Response: All products stored in the database in JSON format.

-5. `GET /api/items/:type`
- Description:
-Retrieves all products of a specific type from the database.
+Retrieves all items or items of a specific type from the database.

- Parameters:
+ Query Parameters:
-`type` (string): The type of products to retrieve from the database.
+`type` (optional): The type of items to retrieve.

- Response: All products of a specific type stored in the database in JSON format.
+ Response: All items or items of a specific type stored in the database in JSON format.